-Ordnance House is a private domestic garden that we created from an entirely blank canvas.
+Ordnance House is a private domestic garden in Wiltshire that we created from an entirely blank canvas.
 We moved here in May 2011 but work on the garden only began in August of that year when the hard landscaping was carried out.
 It is an open site, south facing, sharp draining and chalky.
 But many plants thrive especially Alliums in Spring and Lavender in Summer – both have become signature plants in the garden.

 In the press

 We are fortunate that the garden we have created here at Ordnance House has been featured in a variety of publications and media.
 We have always appreciated the opportunity to have been able to showcase the garden with beautiful pictures taken by talented photographers and share it with a wider audience.
 Click the link below to see where the garden has appeared to date.